thenexthub/Codira/docs/ErrorHandling.md

 A `catch` clause includes an optional pattern that matches the error.
-This pattern can use any of the standard pattern-matching tools provided by `switch` statements in Swift, including boolean `where` conditions.
+This pattern can use any of the standard pattern-matching tools provided by `switch` statements in Codira, including boolean `where` conditions.
 The pattern can be omitted; if so, a `where` condition is still permitted.
 If the pattern is omitted, or if it does not bind a different name to the error, the name `error` is automatically bound to the error